garden-io/garden/docs/reference/module-types/exec.md

 # to the varfile name, e.g. `varfile: "my-module.${environment.name}.env` (this assumes that the corresponding
 # varfiles exist).
 varfile:

-# If set to true, Garden will run the build command, services, tests, and tasks in the module source directory,
-# instead of in the Garden build directory (under .garden/build/<module-name>).
-#
-# Garden will therefore not stage the build for local exec modules.
-This means that include/exclude filters
-# and ignore files are not applied to local exec modules.
-local: false

 # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with
 # `GARDEN`) and values must be primitives.